 There can be volatile organic compounds and gases that make their way through the distillation process due to these compounds having a lower boiling point to water.
 Usually, manufacturers will add in extra filtering processes to absorb any remaining compounds and gases.

-While demineralised water is virtually free from minerals and related substances, there can be very tiny amounts of dissolved minerals that will always remain.
-However, the advancements in technology for demineralisation ensure the end result is very high quality water.
+While demineralized water is virtually free from minerals and related substances, there can be very tiny amounts of dissolved minerals that will always remain.
+However, the advancements in technology for demineralization ensure the end result is very high quality water.

-What is the Difference Between Distilled and Demineralised Water?
+What is the Difference Between Distilled and Demineralized Water?

-Distilled and demineralised water are produced through different methods of purification and as such, produce a different end result.
-Demineralised water has had minerals removed so that you are left with H2O.
-The problem with demineralisation is that it will not remove bacteria or viruses like distilling would.
+Distilled and demineralized water are produced through different methods of purification and as such, produce a different end result.
+Demineralized water has had minerals removed so that you are left with H2O.
+The problem with demineralization is that it will not remove bacteria or viruses like distilling would.
 Distillation is a very effective method and will remove 99.9% of contaminants.

-Simply put, where distillation is effective at removing suspended particles, organic materials, bacteria, viruses, and physical impurities, demineralisation is not.
+Simply put, where distillation is effective at removing suspended particles, organic materials, bacteria, viruses, and physical impurities, demineralization is not.
 Distillation is a much more effective method of purifying the water.